WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 * Update to mice-03 including the Digest header.
 * Refer to draft-yasskin-httpbis-origin-signed-exchanges-impl for draft version numbers.
-* Require `exchange`'s response to be complete and cachable by a shared cache.
+* Require `exchange`'s response to be cachable by a shared cache.
 * Define the "integrity" field of the Signature header to include subfields of the main integrity-protecting header, including the digest algorithm.
 * Put a fallback URL at the beginning of the `application/signed-exchange`